basalam/Metabase-Search/README.md

 ## How to use

-First of all I recommend to run `gin_index.sql` file inside your PostgreSQL, it will make your db faster when running `like` queries
+First of all I recommend to run `gin_index.sql` file inside your PostgreSQL, it will make your db faster when running `LIKE` queries

-> It will make postgresql Memory usage higher
+> It will make PostgreSQL Memory usage higher (Also don't forget to increase SHM Size if you are running your PostgreSQL inside Docker without that you will get some low space on device errors)

 Just deploy it like a normal fastapi project